MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.KeyVault/v1.1.11/Remove-AzureRmKeyVaultAccessPolicy.md

 ```

 ### -EnabledForDiskEncryption
-Enables the azure_2 disk encryption service to get secrets and unwrap keys from this key vault.
+Enables the Azure disk encryption service to get secrets and unwrap keys from this key vault.

 ```yaml
 Type: SwitchParameter